tilwinjoy/angular-bootstrap-material/README.md

 Visit http://tilwinjoy.github.io/angular-bootstrap-material/ for demos

-###Contributing
+### Support and Contributions

+If you like this project, don't forget to star this repository.
 Any suggestions for improvement, bug reports and helping hands are very welcome.
-If you found a CSS issue, chances are it's an issue with [Bootstrap Material Design](https://github.com/FezVrasta/bootstrap-material-design), in that case report in it's [issue tracker](https://github.com/FezVrasta/bootstrap-material-design/issues) as per [guidelines](https://github.com/FezVrasta/bootstrap-material-design/blob/master/CONTRIBUTING.md).
+Please see the [CONTRIBUTING.md](https://github.com/tilwinjoy/angular-bootstrap-material/blob/master/CONTRIBUTING.md) file.

+### Development

+The build process uses [Gulp](http://gulpjs.com/) and frontend dependencies are managed via [Bower](http://bower.io/).
+Ensure you have nodejs installed.

+After cloning the repo, run `npm install && bower install` to ensure you have all dev dependencies.

+Once you make the changes, run `gulp` and load the `index.html` in demos folder in browser for testing.